Okly2023/markdown-challenge/README.md

   - Tap Dance
   - Hip Hop
 ### my contribution
-    you have to read and to analyze to understand before doing something
+    you have to read and analyze to understand before doing something and ask questions if you don't understand or if you are stuck